California State University, Sacramento

 “It’s about time we build a stadium worthy of this community and this campus, and I couldn’t be happier,” Orr said.
 “This is a tremendous step for this University.
 This stadium will have a profound effect on our community.
 I couldn't be more excited about the future and impact it has on our athletic programs and our student-athletes.”

-The new stadium will accomodate a minimum of 25,000 throughout its improved student and visitor seating, premium seating and boxes.
+The new stadium will accommodate a minimum of 25,000 throughout its improved student and visitor seating, premium seating and boxes.
 The current stadium seats about 21,000 people.
 Improvements to restroom and concession facilities will also be made.
 The upgrades and increased capacity make the new facility a potential venue for future Commencement and Convocation ceremonies.

 “When everybody's pulling in the same direction, it's magical.
 We are so fortunate that that's taking place with this project.” -- Mark Orr, Sac State Athletics director